saysimple/saysimple-plugin-devkit/README.md

 __input__

-The input is string with the content of the email.\
+The input is a string with the content of the email.\
-_Keep in mind that this also requires a toEmailAddress setting_
+_Keep in mind that this also requires a toEmailAddress setting._

 __output__